davemackintosh/qualia/README.md

 It converts your `<template>` into an ES6 template literal so you can use vanilla expressions in your template, it then renders the component as a virtual dom component for performance.

+It

-It also watches the `props` attribute and renders the necessary patches automatically.
+* watches the `props` attribute and renders the necessary patches automatically.

-It also supports automatic `props` updates via it's attributes.
+* automatic `props` updates via it's attributes.
+* event handlers via React-esque on{event} attributes

 It targets Chrome only at the moment (for an Electron app)